-November 2, 2016 (New York).
-The Center of Hope (Haiti), Inc. held its 11th Annual Gala Celebration at the Tent At Bryant Park Grill.
-The theme of the evening was the dedication of the first classroom building of a new elementary school.
-The new building is the first of four buildings comprising the elementary school and will be home to the 4-6 grades.
-Julie Atkinson, the Executive Director, stated that the school was a collaboration of COHH and the Building Goodness Foundation of Charlottesville, VA.
+November 7, 2017 (New York).
+The Center of Hope (Haiti), Inc. held its 12th Annual Gala Celebration at the Tent At Bryant Park Grill.
+The theme of the evening was the dedication of the second classroom building of a new elementary and secondary school.
+The new building is the second of four buildings comprising the school and will be home to the 7-9 grades.
+Julie Atkinson, the Executive Director, stated that the new building was a continuation of a partnership of COHH and the Building Goodness Foundation of Charlottesville, VA.

-Emmanuel St. Juste, the COHH Chairman of the Board and Mark Newton, the COHH President, both provided updates on the ongoing operations of COHH in Hinche, Haiti.
-They also thanked the COHH donors for their support with the cost of the classroom building and reminded them that the school has three more buildings yet to be constructed.
+Emmanuel St. Juste, the COHH Chairman of the Board, and Mark Newton, the COHH President, both provided updates on the ongoing operations of COHH in Hinche, Haiti.
+They also thanked the COHH donors for their support with the cost of the school.
 Mark Newton asked the audience to become a “donor” and an “ambassador” for COHH, particularly at this critical time where fundraising is a perquisite to the successful completion of the school.

 Julie Atkinson presented the COHH Hope Award several of the COHH donors in recognition and honor of their ongoing support of COHH.
 The 2017 recipients of the Hope Award were Rev. Dr. Robert Guffey, Jr., Flora Schnall, Steptoe & Johnson LLP, Joseph & Teresa Roseborough, Paul Cellupica, Robelin & Adeline Juleau, Matthew & Beth Ricciardi, Willkie Farr & Gallagher, LLP and Alan Robin.